 However, their daughter, Poppy, turned out to be a likeable character.

-Overall, it’s a good enganging story, and they pulled off bringing Hocus Pocus into the modern age well.
-Furthermore it did a great job with representation – it’s refreshing to see LGBTQ+ and POC characters who’s story arc isn’t about them being a minorty but rather that despite the plot they just so happen to be who they are.
+Overall, it’s a good engaging story, and they pulled off bringing Hocus Pocus into the modern age well.
+Furthermore it did a great job with representation – it’s refreshing to see LGBTQ+ and POC characters who’s story arc isn’t about them being a minority but rather that despite the plot they just so happen to be who they are.
 You might also like these LGBTQ+ YA books.

 However some moments were too cheesy and cringy but I guess that’s what happens when Disney releases books.